polar3197/charlie-site/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-## Fran, would you mind taking the poll up in the right corner?
+## Fran would u take the poll up on the right ?

 <br><br><br>